Industrial Micropollutant & PFAS Removal | Water Treatment

 An invisible but growing challenge

-Micropollutants are trace contaminants that can have a disproportionately high impact on our environment and health, often at very low concentrations.
-These substances include pharmaceutical residues, pesticides, industrial chemicals, PFAS, personal-care product ingredients, and countless other emerging compounds.
+Micropollutants are trace contaminants that can have a disproportionately high impact on our environment, water quality and health, often at very low concentrations.
+These substances include pharmaceutical residues, pesticides, industrial chemicals, PFAS, personal-care product ingredients, and countless other emerging compounds that challenge conventional water purification.

-They enter our water systems through a variety of pathways: industrial production and processing, agricultural runoff, domestic wastewater, and even the everyday use of consumer products.
-While their concentrations are small, their persistence, toxicity, mobility and potential for bioaccumulation make them a growing concern worldwide.
+They enter our water systems and industrial water streams through a variety of pathways: industrial production and processing, agricultural runoff, domestic wastewater, and even the everyday use of consumer products.
+While their concentrations are small, their persistence, toxicity, mobility and potential for bioaccumulation make them a growing concern worldwide within both drinking water and industrial water treatment.

 we're able to remove